 Information about the crime

 On 19 August 2015 we conducted a site inspection of a Jewish grave in a forest near the village of Pikule.
-Czesław, a resident of Janów Lubelski who learned this story from a now deceased resident of Pikule, showed as the location of the grave.
+A resident of Janów Lubelski who learned this story from a now deceased resident of Pikule, showed as the location of the grave.
 Eleven Jews from Moliborzyce were meant to be hiding in a dug-out in the forest.
 They were killed in the second half of 1942 and their bodies rest in the dug-out to this day.
 “It was here.
 The man who told me [about it] brought me here.
 I took a spade to see if he was telling the truth.
 He said that [the hiding Jews] had iron stoves.
 I dug out the stoves and also a bone so I made sure it was here… They were killed here.
 They were rich Jews.
 There were 11 of them but 7 are here [in this grave] for sure. […] They lived in the dug-out and they were killed in the dug-out.
 Seven of them for sure but eleven were hiding.
 They were Jews from Moliborzyce, very rich tailors.
-He [Czesław’s friend] knew them, he was bringing them food.”
+He [a friend of our interlocutor] knew them, he was bringing them food.”
 (Pikule, 19 August 2015.)

 The site of the grave has been marked with a symbolic wooden matzevah put up as a part of the “30 matzevahs in 30 days” project in September 2017 – its objective was to mark places of the Holocaust in southern and eastern Poland.
 The partner of the project was the American Matzevah Foundation.

 On the 8th of September 2015, a site location of a spot indicated by a witness was carried out (GPS: N50°40.997’E022°19.350′).
 The place is a forest hideout and a mass grave at the same time.
 A witness claimed that human remains had been found in the past in this place.

 The LIDAR survey indicates the hill on which the collapsed hideout and mass grave are located.